netlify/zip-it-and-ship-it/README.md

 Maximum number of functions to bundle at the same time.

+#### `internalSrcFolder`

+- _Type_: `string`
+- _Default value_: `undefined`

+Defines the path to the folder with internal functions.
+Used to populate a function's `generator` property if `generator` is not configured in the function's config itself, if its path is within this specified internal functions folder.

 ### Return value

 This returns a `Promise` resolving to an array of objects describing each archive.
 Every object has the following